-To enhance motor control, the LM3S316 controller features Pulse Width Modulation (PWM) outputs.
+To enhance motor control, the LM3S818 controller features Pulse Width Modulation (PWM) outputs and the Quadrature Encoder Interface (QEI).

 1.4.2.1 PWM

 Pulse width modulation (PWM) is a powerful technique for digitally encoding analog signal levels.
 High-resolution counters are used to generate a square wave, and the duty cycle of the square wave is modulated to encode an analog signal.
 Typical applications include switching power supplies and motor control.